-Programme Programme BA Childhood Practice / BA BA Professional Development BA Childhood Studies (all pathways) De BA(Hons) Social Work MA(Hons) Education Entrance Requirements https://www.dundee.ac.uk/stug/childhood-practice-childhoosstudies/#info-entry-requirements https://www.dundee.ac.uk/study /ug/professional- development/#info-entry- requirements https://www.dundee.ac.uk/study/ug /community-learning- development/#info-entry- requirements https://www.dundee.ac.uk/study /ug/social-work/#info-entry- requirements https://www.dundee.ac.uk/study/ug/education/#info-entry-requirements Mode of Delivery Part-time Distance Learning Part-time Distance Learning Full-time Campus Based Full-time Campus Based Full-time Campus Based Credits per year 60 credits 60 credits 120 credits 120 credits 120 credits Accreditation Body Scottish Social Services Council n/a CLD Standards Council Scotland Scottish Social Services Council General Teaching Council Scotland Practice No No Yes Yes Yes Attendance Not monitored Not monitored Attendance or participation in any module (including practice) must be above 80% Attendance or participation in any module (including practice) must be above 80% Attendance or participation in any module (including practice) must be above 80% Protecting Vulnerable Groups n/a n/a Satisfy the requirements of the Police Act 1997, Part V. and registration for the Scottish Government Protecting Vulnerable Groups Scheme Satisfy the requirements of the Police Act 1997, Part V. and registration for the Scottish Government Protecting Vulnerable Groups Scheme SCQF Level 7 Credits awarded on entry Varies according to point of entry Varies according to point of entry None None None Minimum period of study for award 2 years 2 years 1 year 1 year 1 year Minimum credits n/a required for progression n/a 100 including 20 in practice 100 100 including 20 in practice Minimum accumulated credits required for award 120 with 90 at Level 7 or above 120 with 90 at Level 7 or above 120 with 90 at Level 7 or above 120 with 90 at Level 7 or above 120 with 90 at Level 7 or above Title of exit award Certificate of HE Certificate of HE Certificate of HE Certificate of HE Certificate of HE
+Programme BA Childhood Practice / BA Childhood Studies BA Professional Development (all pathways) BA(Hons) Community Education BA (Hons) community Education Work Based Route BA(Hons) Social Work MA(Hons) Education Entrance Requirements Childhood Practice Childhood Studies BAPD Work Based Full-Time BASW MAEd Mode of Delivery Part-time Distance Learning Part-time Distance Learning Full-time Campus Based Work Based: Blended Learning Full-time Campus Based Blended Learning Full-time Campus Based Blended Learning Credits per year 60 credits 60 credits 120 credits 120 credits 120 credits Accreditation Body Scottish Social Services Council n/a CLD Standards Council Scotland Scottish Social Services Council General Teaching Council Scotland Practice No No Yes Yes Yes Attendance Not monitored Not monitored Attendance or participation in any module (including practice) must be above 80% Attendance or participation in any module (including practice) must be above 80% Attendance or participation in any module (including practice) must be above 80% Protecting Vulnerable Groups n/a n/a Satisfy the requirements of the Police Act 1997, Part V. and registration for the Scottish Government Protecting Vulnerable Groups Scheme Satisfy the requirements of the Police Act 1997, Part V. and registration for the Scottish Government Protecting Vulnerable Groups Scheme Satisfy the requirements of the Police Act 1997, Part V. and registration for the Scottish Government Protecting Vulnerable Groups Scheme

+Minimum period of study for award 2 years Full-Time Route: 1 year Work Based Route: not applicable as students enter directly in to Year 2 1 year 1 year Minimum credits required for progression to Level 8 120 at Level 7 n/a 100 at Level 7 100 at Level 7 100 at Level 7 including relevant practice modules Title of exit award and minimum accumulated credits required for award Certificate of HE 120 with 90 at Level 7 or above n/a Certificate of HE 120 with 90 at Level 7 or above Certificate of HE 120 with 90 at Level 7 or above Certificate of HE 120 with 90 at Level 7 or above